 Findings: The major street system is in place due to prior development.
-Devon Avenue is located to the east of the site and Lone Oak Road.
+Devon Avenue is located to the east of the site and Lone Oak Road is located northwest of the site.
 Devon Avenue is designated as a 'local street' and Lone Oak Road is designated as a 'collector' on the Salem Transportation System Plan.